HikmatullahEhsan/Farsi-Dari-Typing-With-Angular/README.md

 # Farsi-Dari-Typing-With-Angular

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.12.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli)

 ## Development server